Put simply, veterinary internal medicine is about taking care of the inside of your pet.

 Lizzy also completed a masters in veterinary medicine while at Glasgow, which looked at biomarkers in dogs with conditions predisposing to thrombosis.

 Lizzy said: “I am delighted to be joining Paragon and I am looking forward to working as part of a multidisciplinary team to provide the best possible care to my patients.

 “I have a particular clinical interest in immune medicated conditions and in haemostatic and thrombotic disorders.

 “Outside of work, I enjoy hill walking and, having just moved down here from Scotland, I am looking forward to exploring the Yorkshire countryside.”

 BVetMed PgC in Small Animal Medicine MRCVS

 Ben graduated from the Royal Veterinary College in 2010.
-After spending two years in mixed practice he moved to a busy small animal hospital in Nottinghamshire where he spent the next five years.
-During this time he developed a keen interest in internal medicine and gained a certificate in small animal medicine in 2015.
-He is interested in all areas of internal medicine.
+After spending two years in mixed practice, he moved to a busy small animal hospital in Nottinghamshire where he gained a certificate in small animal medicine.
+He joined Paragon in 2018 and completed a 3-year ECVIM residency in 2023.

-Outside work Ben enjoys climbing, running and spending time with his dog.
+Outside of work Ben enjoys climbing, running and dog walks.